 A person begins a claim by filing a claim form with one of the various court centres throughout Manitoba (generally, the one that is closest to where the defendant lives or alternatively, to where the dispute arose).
 The claimant must set out the particulars of the claim in the form prescribed by Rule 76 of The Court of Queen's Bench Rules and sign the claim form.
 The claimant must also pay a filing fee of \$50, if the amount of the claim is less than \$5,000, or \$75, if the amount of the claim is between \$5,000 and \$10,000.
-Do not be claim and payment of the requisite fee, the court officer is required to set a hearing date for the claim.
+Upon receipt of the filed claim and payment of the requisite fee, the court officer is required to set a hearing date for the claim.
 Prior to January 1, 2015, the court officer was required to schedule the hearing date within 60 days of the date that the claim was filed.
-However, this requirement was eliminated when the 2014 Court of Queen's Bench Small Claims Practices Amendment Act came into force, and section 8(2) of the Act, which had contained this 60 day time limit, was repealed.
+However, this requirement was eliminated when the